SADAT International Defense Consultancy

 It has close communication and cooperation with the Turkish National Intelligence Organization.

+The CEO is Melih Tanrıverdi, son of the founder (Adnan Tanrıverdi).

-Sadat's CEO admits working with Turkish intelligence agency on March 21 2021.
+Sadat's CEO admits working with Turkish intelligence agency on March 21 2021, and in 2023 he also publicly objected to the NATO membership of Sweden.
+The company has been dubbed the Wagner group of Turkey.

 Company profile

 Adnan Tanriverdi, along with 22 other Turkish Armed Forces (TSK) officers and non-commissioned officers (NCOs), created SADAT Inc. on February 28, 2012.
 The organization maintained a board of directors including Adnan and four other members.
-His son, Mehli Tanriverdi, is the current chairman of the board.
+His son, Melih Tanriverdi, is the current chairman of the board.
 The company employees between 50 and 200 former TSK officers from various branches and specializations.